You can now build a brand for your small business.

 Yes, I get help.

-It’s important to make sure that the colors go well together and don’t clash or create a situation where your print materials or website are hard to read (as we did early on).
+It’s important to make sure that the colors go well together and don’t clash or create a situation where your print materials or website are hard to read.

 It’s also important to make sure the colors you choose evoke the right feelings.